nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Applying Filters Display
 Right above the History box, you can see another small container where all the filters that were used on your persons list will be displayed

-*Why do we need this?* The reasoning is pretty the same as for History Display, imagine having to filter out your list of 1000 persons with 5 different eligibilities, don't you think it's great idea to have all the filters displayed so that you know what are people showing up in the app?
+*Why do we need this?* The reasoning is pretty much the same as for History Display, imagine having to filter out your list of 1000 persons with 5 different eligibilities, don't you think it's great idea to have all the filters displayed so that you know what are people showing up in the app?

 ## Exiting the program : `exit`